KULeuven-Diepenbeek/osc-course/content/ch6-tasks/intertasks.md

 ---
-title: '6.5: Inter-task communication'
+title: '6.5: Inter task communication'
 pre: "<i class='fas fa-book'></i> "
 weight: 5
 draft: true
 ---

-## What's in a task ?

-Up until this point a process and a thread were discussed

-{{% notice error %}}
-**!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!! continue here !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!**
-{{% /notice %}}

-.
-However, a better distinction is to be made.
-A **task** is a name that can cover both processes and threads.
-A process is, as was discussed in the previous chapter, an instance of a program that is running.
-Within a program multiple sequence streams could be written.
-Such a sequence stream within a process, is referred to with a **thread**.

-A process can run one single thread, or multiple threads.
-In all cases a process is a **standalone** unit.
-A thread, however, always belongs to process and is therefor not standalone.

-When a process is divided into multiple threads, all threads share the same text, data, and bss segments with the process.
-The heap is also shared, but the stack is copied.

-{{<figure src="/img/os4_proc_thread.png" title="Sections in a single threaded (left) and multithreaded (right) process.">}}

-Note that, when running multile instances of a program, multiple processes are created.
-In contrast, when a program starts multiple threads, **no** additional processes are created.

-## Hey task, it's me: task !
+## Communication between tasks

 Having multiple tasks running is all good-and-well.
 Hey, it is one of the main reasons why the concept of an OS was introduced, remember ?
+Right, **good job !!**

-Right, good job !!
-It would make sense though if different tasks were able to communicate with eachother.
-A distinction was made between multi-processes and multi-threading.
-Although both concepts are made for running multiple jobs, the communication between the jobs is much different in multi-processes and multi-threading.
+It would make sense, though, if different tasks were able to communicate with eachother.
+A distinction should be made between multi-processes and multi-threading.
+Although both techniques are made for running multiple jobs, the communication between the jobs is much different in both.

-### Multiple processes
+## Communication between processes

+There are three main techniques to facilitate communication between multiple processes:

 1. signals
 2. pipes